Region: Lahoul and Spiti Valley

 Chandra Tal, literally translated to the ‘Lake of the Moon’, is a glacial lake located between the Rohtang and Kunzam passes at an altitude of 14,100ft (4300m).
 It is a full day’s drive from Manali and trekkers have to bring their own gear and provisions from Manali, as there are no habitations along the way.
 The scenic trek from Chandra Tal to Bara lacha la Pass is lesser-known and relatively easy.

 Third day’s trek is gentle and much more enjoyable.
 Navigate through panoramic pastures, and stop by in between to admire and photograph the stunning beauty of the Bara-lacha la glacier on your left (west side).
 This glacier is the source of the Chandra River.
-Finally, after six hours of a fulfilling trek, reach the Bara-lacha la Pass at 16500ft (5029m).
-This is situated along the Leh-Manali highway and you can always catch a vehicle from here back to Manali.
-A bonus will be the wildlife sightings that include Marmots, Pica, Horned larks, lammergeyer (Bearded vulture), Wagtails, Black redstart, Sand lark, Snow pigeons and Choughs.
+Finally, after six hours of a fulfilling trek, reach the Bara-lacha la Pass at 4950m/16240ft.
+The pass is situated in between along the Leh-Manali highway and you can always catch a vehicle from here back to Manali.
+A bonus will be the wildlife sightings that include Marmots, Pica, Horned larks, Lammergeier (Bearded vulture), Wagtails, Black redstart bird, Sand lark, Snow pigeons and Choughs.

-Things to Pack: Rucksack, cotton clothes, good trekking shoes, a warm jacket,warmer, woollen or monkey cap covering head and ears, UV rays protected sunglasses, raincoat, extra socks, water bottle, torch, cold cream, sunscreen, toilet soap, towel,Walking Stik medicines that you usually use.
+Things to Pack: Rucksack, cotton clothes, good trekking shoes, a warm jacket,warmer, woollen or monkey cap covering head and ears, UV rays protected sunglasses, raincoat, extra socks, water bottle, torch, cold cream, sunscreen, toilet soap, towel,Walking Stick and medicines that you usually use.

 Fix Departure tariff 12,999/- excluding GST of 5%